-In celebration of this year's 50th anniversary of women being admitted to the full-time MBA program, Harvard Business School, in conjunction with the Culture and Community Initiative, has hosted a series of special events, programs, and exhibitions that explore the past, present, and future of women in leadership in business and civic life.
+Celebrating the 50th anniversary of women being admitted to the full-time MBA program in 2012-2013, Harvard Business School, in conjunction with the Culture and Community Initiative, hosted a series of special events, programs, and exhibitions that explored the past, present, and future of women in leadership in business and civic life.

 - Sheryl Sandberg addressed the graduating class at Class Day 2012.